 Before Congress enacted laws that specifically combat organized crime, prosecutors found it very difficult to end these rackets.
 Prosecutors could often convict the lower ranked members of the organizations, because they were the ones who actually performed the illegal activities.
 However, the masterminds behind the organized crime rings were often much harder to prosecute because they couldn’t be directly connected to any of the crimes.

 In 1978, Congress enacted the Racketeer Influenced and Corrupt Organizations Act, or RICO, providing prosecutors with the tool they needed to fight organized crime.
 Many states have enacted similar laws.
 In order to convict someone under RICO or a state equivalent, it’s no longer necessary to prove the suspect personally committed an illegal activity.
 Instead, prosecutors must prove:

 · The defendant owns and/or manages an organization;

 · The organization regularly performs one or more specific illegal activity.

 Although RICO was initially enacted to prosecute famous crime rings it has also been used in many other scenarios.
 For example, RICO charges were brought against pro-life activists for illegally blocking the entrance to abortion clinics.
 In another instance, members of the Catholic Church sued several clergy men under RICO for reportedly allowing priests to molest children.
 Since it has such far-reaching implications, RICO remains a controversial law even as it continues to aid in prosecutions across the US.

 Charged with a RICO Violation?
-Get a Free Case Review
+Get Legal Help

 While your case might not amount to the infamous gangster mafia rings of yesterday, being accused of a RICO violation is a very serious issue.
-Just because you are accused, however, doesn't mean the prosecution can prove the crime.
+Just because you're accused, however, doesn't mean the prosecution can prove the crime.
 There may be several defenses available to you.
-Start to learn more about the law by having a seasoned criminal defense expert review the facts of your case free of charge during the initial consultation.
+Contact a local criminal defense attorney to learn more about the law and help you craft the best defense.